 Drop an email to avail group offers & early bird discounts.

 5 – 6 hours drivetime.
-On arrival at Chandigarh drive to Narkanda(8,858 feet).
+On arrival at Chandigarh drive to Shimla.
+Halt at Shimla for lunch and sightseeing.
+Resume the drive and drive to Narkanda(8,858 feet).
 Overnight stay at HPTDC hotel.

 Day 2: Narkanda to Sarahan

-Distance 100 Kms.
+Distance 100 Km.
 Drive from Narkanda to Sarahan( alt.
 2800 meters).
 Visit Hatu temple en route and relish Dhauladhar and Kinnaur-Garhwal mountain ranges from there.
 Drive to Sarahan.
 Overnight at the hotel.

 Day 3: Sarahan to Chitkul village of Kinnaur

 Sarahan is a beautiful village renowned for the historical Bhimakali temple, which is about 1500 years old.
 We can take in the stunning views of the Srikhand Mahadev peak (5150 meters).

 While not actually close enough as it seems, the spectacular Srikhand Mahadev mountain range appears as if it is just an arm’s length away.
 Visit the bird sanctuary of a near-extinct bird species.
 Drive to Chitkul village and stay there in a hotel.
 Drive distance is about 110 Kms.
 Night stay at hotel in Chitkul.

 Chitkul (3400-meter altitude ), the last village on Indo-Tibet border nestled in the beautiful Baspa valley.
 Visit Chitkul Mata temple and drive to Sangla.
 Walk to Bering Nag temple at Sangla.
 Visit the ancient fort at Kamru village.